 In Vitro Fertilization (IVF) and Intracytoplasmic Sperm Injection (ICSI)

-IVF can be used in couples where intrauterine insemination has failed and where there are known conditions precluding the use of simpler techniques.
+IVF can be used in couples where intrauterine insemination with ovarian stimulation has failed, in women over 40 years of age, or where there are known conditions precluding the use of simpler techniques such as bilateral tubal disorders.
 IVF involves the fertilization of the female egg outside of her body.
 About 100,000 sperm are added for each egg in a special medium.
+(It does not appear to make any difference if the sperm used for ICSI is from ejaculated semen or from direct testicular extraction (TESE) as there is no significant variation in either miscarriages or live birth rates.)
 A minimum of 50,000 to 500,000 motile sperm are generally required for IVF; otherwise, ICSI will be required.
 Usually, about 12 eggs are retrieved per cycle.
-After 2 days, the embryos from successfully fertilized eggs are at the 3 to 8 cell stage.
-Two to four embryos are implanted into the female partner and the remaining embryos are frozen.
+After 2 days, the embryos from successfully fertilized eggs are at the 3 to 8-cell stage.
+Two to four embryos are implanted into the female partner, and the remaining embryos are frozen.
 Pregnancy rates are reported at 10% to 45%.

-The ultimate assisted reproductive technique currently available, ICSI is similar to the IVF described above but involves the use of a microscope and micropipette to inject a single sperm taken from the male partner directly into an egg from the female partner that has been surgically extracted.
+The ultimate assisted reproductive technique currently available, ICSI, is similar to the IVF described above but involves the use of a microscope and micropipette to inject a single sperm taken from the male partner directly into an egg from the female partner that has been surgically extracted.
 The fertilized eggs are implanted into the uterus of the female partner.
-The overall fertilization rate of ICSI is about 60% with an initial pregnancy rate of about 20% to 30% per cycle.
+The overall fertilization rate of ICSI is about 60%, with an initial pregnancy rate of about 20% to 30% per cycle.
 This rate increases by up to 45% for multiple cycles.
 Multiple fetuses occur in about 30% to 40% of all pregnancies produced by IVF with ICSI.
-Overall, IVF with ICSI is preferred when there are very significant male factors that cannot be overcome by other means but at least a few viable sperm can still be retrieved.
+Overall, IVF with ICSI is preferred when there are very significant male factors that cannot be overcome by other means, but at least a few viable sperm can still be retrieved.
 It is also reasonable when all other treatments have failed.
-The only male contraindication to the procedure is no retrievable, viable male sperm and necrospermia which, fortunately, is quite rare.
+The only male contraindication to the procedure is the absence of retrievable, viable sperm and necrospermia, which, fortunately, is quite rare.